Old Town Hall, Altrincham

-The Old Town Hall is a municipal building in Old Market Place, Altrincham, Greater Manchester, England.
-The town hall, which was the headquarters of the old borough of Altrincham, now forms part of a public house known as "Old Market Tavern", which is a grade II listed building.
+The Old Town Hall (officially listed as Old Market Tavern) is a Grade II listed former municipal building on Old Market Place in Altrincham, a market town in Trafford, Greater Manchester, England.
+The listing records the complex as an early 19th‑century hotel incorporating the former town hall of 1849, originally a separate civic building that served as the headquarters of the old borough of Altrincham until the late 19th century.
+After civic functions moved to a new town hall on Market Street, the two buildings passed into commercial use and were later absorbed into a public house, the Old Market Tavern, which has been closed since February 2026.

 History

-The first town hall in Altrincham was a two-storey, six-sided building dating from the 17th century, which formerly stood in the middle of Old Market Place.
-Also known as the Butter Market, it had been erected in 1684 by Lord Delamer, the lord of the manor: the lower storey was open and furnished with seats 'for the accommodation of parties bringing butter and other commodities to the market'.
+The first town hall in Altrincham was a two-storey, six-sided building dating from the 17th century, which stood in the middle of Old Market Place.
+Also known as the Butter Market, it was erected in 1684 by Lord Delamer, the lord of the manor; the lower storey was open and furnished with seats "for the accommodation of parties bringing butter and other commodities to the market".
 The upper floor was used for meetings of the court leet and other civic gatherings.
 The building also contained the town lock-up, and nearby were a set of stocks.

-The second town hall was a small neoclassical style structure in the Old Market Place built in brick with white stucco and completed in 1849 (whereupon the old town hall was demolished).
+The second town hall was a small neoclassical structure in the Old Market Place, built in brick with white stucco and completed in 1849, at which point the earlier building was demolished.
 It was commissioned by the Earl of Stamford, whose country seat was at Dunham Massey Hall, to serve as a town hall and market hall for the borough.
-The original borough of Altrincham was administered by a court leet, which met in the council chamber on the first floor, until it was abolished under the Municipal Corporations Act 1883.
-The monthly Petty Sessions were also held here.
-The market hall was on the ground floor.
-The local volunteer fire brigade had space at the rear of the building where their manual fire engine was kept.
+The original borough of Altrincham was administered by a court leet, which met in the first-floor council chamber, until it was abolished under the Municipal Corporations Act 1883.
+The monthly Petty Sessions were also held here, while the market hall occupied the ground floor.
+The local volunteer fire brigade had space at the rear of the building for its manual fire engine.

-The design of the old town hall involved a symmetrical main frontage with three bays facing onto the Old Market Place; the left hand bay contained a carriage entrance while the other two bays contained round headed windows.
-The central bay, which slightly projected forward, featured an oriel window on the first floor and a clock tower with a bellcote and a weather vane above.
-The bell from the old Butter Market was installed in the bellcote and used to strike the hours: inscribed as having been cast in Little Budworth and given by Henry, Lord Delamer, in 1684, it was also used to sound an alarm in the event of a fire.

-Following significant industrial growth, particularly in the Broadheath area after the businessman, Benjamin Tilghman, established the town as the British hub of the sandblasting industry, Altrincham became an urban district in 1895.
-In this context, the new council decided to erect a new town hall in Market Street.
-Subsequently, the Earl of Stamford sold the old town hall (together with the adjacent Unicorn Hotel) to Chester's Brewery Company.
-The complex, later known as the "Old Market Tavern", was sold by Punch Taverns to an undisclosed buyer in 2017.
+Following significant industrial growth, particularly in Broadheath after Benjamin Tilghman established the town as the British centre of the sandblasting industry, Altrincham became an urban district in 1895.
+The new council then decided to erect a replacement town hall on Market Street.
+The Earl of Stamford subsequently sold the old town hall, together with the adjacent Unicorn Hotel, to Chester's Brewery Company.

+In 1973 the site was included within the newly designated Old Market Place conservation area.
+On 12 July 1985, the building was designated a Grade II listed structure.

+The complex, later known as the Old Market Tavern, was sold by Punch Taverns to an undisclosed buyer in 2017.
+The pub closed in February 2026 and is seeking new tenants.
+As of April 2026, the freehold is owned by Old Market Manchester Ltd. The Old Market Tavern stands in close proximity to another Grade II‑listed former pub, the Orange Tree.